AaronZ345/ConanDemo/index.md

 # Cross-dataset Comparison
 We then demonstrate the cross-dataset performance of our method.
 During streaming inference, the entire reference speech is first fed into the model to provide timbre and stylistic information.
 For chunk-wise online inference, the input is processed once it reaches a predefined chunk size before being passed to the model.

-In this experiment, speech from VCTK is used as the target speaker, while speech from LibriTTS serves as the source content.
+In this experiment, speech from VCTK is used as the reference speaker, while speech from LibriTTS serves as the source content.
 Note that StreamVC is not open-sourced and requires f0 as input; hence, it is excluded from this comparison. **All the baseline approaches compared here are offline voice conversion methods**, which are not designed for streaming inference.

 ### Reference Speaker p231
 Reference Speech: <audio controls style="width: 30%; margin: 15px 0;"><source src="wavs/Origins/p231_001_002_003.wav" type="audio/wav"> </audio>